Medium/snowflake/README.md

 # Snowflake

-Snowflake is Medium's tool for planning and supporting our engineers' career development.
+Snowflake is Dialogue's tool for planning and supporting our engineers' career development.
+It is forked from Medium tool snowflake.medium.com.
 You can read more about how we use this tool in our [growth framework documentation](https://medium.com/s/engineering-growth-framework).
 Our growth tool is hosted [publicly](https://snowflake.medium.com).